OpenSource Together

 Forking:

-• creates a copy under your account
+• Creates a copy under your account

-• is required to propose changes to most projects
+• Is required to propose changes to most projects

 Cloning:

-• creates a local copy on your machine
+• Creates a local copy on your machine

-• does not create a new repository on the platform
+• Does not create a new repository on the platform

 Most contributions involve both.